Polyomino: Special classes of polyominoes

 Exact formulas are known for enumerating polyominoes of special classes, such as the class of convex polyominoes and the class of directed polyominoes.

 The definition of a convex polyomino is different from the usual definition of convexity, but is similar to the definition used for the orthogonal convex hull.
 A polyomino is said to be vertically or column convex if its intersection with any vertical line is convex (in other words, each column has no holes).
 Similarly, a polyomino is said to be horizontally or row convex if its intersection with any horizontal line is convex.
 A polyomino is said to be convex if it is row and column convex.

 A polyomino is said to be directed if it contains a square, known as the root, such that every other square can be reached by movements of up or right one square, without leaving the polyomino.

 Directed polyominoes, column (or row) convex polyominoes, and convex polyominoes have been effectively enumerated by area n, as well as by some other parameters such as perimeter, using generating functions.

 A polyomino is equable if its area equals its perimeter.
 An equable polyomino must be made from an even number of squares; every even number greater than 15 is possible.
 For instance, the 16-omino in the form of a 4 × 4 square and the 18-omino in the form of a 3 × 6 rectangle are both equable.
-For polyominoes with fewer than 15 squares, the perimeter always exceeds the area.
+For polyominoes with 15 squares or fewer, the perimeter always exceeds the area.